 We calculated the vibrational density of states and vibrational free energy of the main Al-Co compounds.
 Including the vibrational free energy allow us to extend our knowledge of stability from the limit of vanishing temperature, where only the enthalpy is relevant, to finite temperature.
-It turns out that $Al{13}Co_4$ exhibits a small excess of low frequency modes associated with the disordered flat layer Aluminum atoms.
+It turns out that $Al{13}Co_4$ exhibits a small excess of low frequency modes associated with the disordered flat layer aluminum atoms.
 These contribute sufficient vibrational entropy that, combined with the previously identified configurational entropy of vacancies, is sufficient to stabilize the quasicrystal approximant structure at elevated temperature.

 To calculate the vibrational density of states, a complete set of independent atomic displacements was performed within single primitive cells of each structure.
-For $Al{13}Co_4$ we chose a 51-site primitive cell of mC102, with a single Al vacancy at position #13.
-The forces were fit to a mass and spring model, including bond stretching and bending in the harmonic approximation, using the "fitfc" method of the ATAT toolkit [26].
-The vibrational DOS was then calculated using a full Brillouin Zone integration, so that the structural details in the resulting DOS are true intrinsic properties of the model.
+For $Al{13}Co_4$ we chose a 51-site primitive cell of mC102, with a single A1 vacancy at position No. 13.
+The vibrational spectrum was calculated using the "fitfc" method of the ATAT toolkit.
+This method calculates the second derivatives of total energy E for atom positions $\mathbf{R}{i,j}$ within an interaction range which we took as 4 Å. The vibrational density of states (DOS) was then calculated using a full Brillouin zone integration, so that the structural details in the resulting DOS are true intrinsic properties of the model.